 The beach also carries the endorsement of the International Naturist Federation.
 It is a popular gathering place for the Roman LGBT community, adding to its vibrant, inclusive atmosphere.
 Capocotta holds a special place in the hearts of naturists across Italy and beyond.

 Planning a trip to Italy?
-Discover the 21 safest cities in Italy for travelers & expats for a worry-free trip.
+Discover the 21 safest cities in Italy for travelers and expats for a worry-free trip.

 2. Acquarilli Beach (Elba Island)